 The site coverage controls were determined through site specific testing in the Technical Report.
 An average of the results from the site-specific testing was used to determine the appropriate site coverage controls for each height area.
 These site coverage controls respond to the different opportunities afforded in each of the precincts to integrate landscape into the design of buildings.
+The testing indicated that the site coverage provisions supported the delivery of a high-quality design outcome while allowing sufficient site coverage to deliver adequate floorplates.

 No site coverage controls are proposed to apply to areas in which a 4 storey height control applies.
-These sites are smallerscale and located at the edges of the study area.
 The built form envelope controls are considered sufficient to guide outcomes on these sites.